Guillaume001/ash-netbox/README.md

 ## Limitations

-This module is only tested on RHEL/Centos8 at the moment, and will not work for Ubuntu family or older versions of EL just yet.
+This module is only tested on RHEL/Centos 8.8 and 9.2 at the moment, and will not work for Ubuntu family or older versions of EL just yet.

 Upgrading from one version of Netbox to the next is not well tested, so you might need to do some manual steps that are explained in the Netbox documentation.